 NEVER.
 This includes if an animal is sick.
 Its sink or swim on our farm….survival of the fittest.
 This may seem harsh but its nature’s way of making sure the strong survive and those genes are passed on.

 We do not vaccinate any of our animals ever for any reason.
 We are a certified Grade “A” dairy and vaccination is not a requirement.
 Our entire herd is yearly lab tested for brucelosis.

-Yes, all of our animals are bred naturally on site.
+Yes, all of our animals are bred naturally on site with our bulls.
 We never use artificial insemination

 Here in the State of CA we have some of the most stringent safety protocols in the world for raw dairy.
 We feed our milk raw to our own families, including young children, straight out of the bottle.
 Safety is our first priority.
 That being said, many of our Desi (of India) customers have always and will always boil their milk before consuming, as is the tradition in India.
 California is a huge melting pot of cultures from around the world.
 Our customers vary in how they use our products, and every culture has its own traditions.